GioPan04/GioPan04/README.md

 **Languages I know**  | `Dart and NodeJS`
 **Languages I trying to learn** | `Swift, Kotlin and Python`

-“Know something is usless, know how to use it is useful” ~ me
+“Know something is useless, know how to use it is useful” ~ me